whizkydee/vscode-palenight-theme/README.md

 5. File > Preferences > Color Theme > **Material Palenight Theme** or any of the variants listed;

 ## Variants

 * **Material Palenight Theme for Operator Mono** (if you the font installed)
 * **Material Palenight Theme Italic**

 **There's also an [Atom version](https://atom.io/themes/material-palenight-syntax) of this theme created by [me](https://twitter.com/mrolaolu).**

 ## Contributing

 Found something strange?
 Please report [here](https://github.com/whizkydee/vscode-material-palenight-theme/issues).
-A screenshot would be great for clarification.
-Also, you might want to check the [contributing guide](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/CONTRIBUTING.md).
+A screenshot would be great for clarification purposes.
+Also, you might want to check out the [contributing guide](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/CONTRIBUTING.md).

 ## License

 This theme is released under the [MIT License](https://github.com/whizkydee/vscode-material-palenight-theme/blob/master/LICENSE.md).

 Designed with ❤️ by **[Olaoluwa](https://twitter.com/mrolaolu)** in **[Lagos, Nigeria](https://www.google.com.ng/maps/place/Lagos)**.
 Go follow him on **[GitHub](https://github.com/whizkydee)**.